gxjansen/Astro-CC2KS/README.md

 ## Overview

-Astro Keystatic Config Generator is an Astro integration that automatically generates a Keystatic configuration based on your Astro content collections.
+Astro CC2KS is an Astro integration that automatically generates a Keystatic configuration based on your Astro content collections.
 This plugin simplifies the process of setting up Keystatic with Astro by creating and maintaining the necessary configuration files.

 ## Features